 Linguistics Research Group

 Linguistics at the University of Ulster spans a wide range of areas in the discipline.
-Particular strengths are in the areas of syntax, phonology, language acquisition, bilingualism, language processing, historical linguistics, discourse analysis, pragmatics, sociolinguistics and language planning.
-The various members of the unit have several on-going collaborations with colleagues in various institutions and centres of excellence in linguistic research in the UK, Europe and US.
+Particular strengths are in the areas of syntax, semantics, pragmatics, language acquisition, bilingualism, language processing, historical linguistics, discourse analysis, sociolinguistics and language planning.
+The various members of the unit have several on-going collaborations with colleagues in various institutions and centres of excellence in linguistic research in the UK, Europe, Australia and US.

 The group also organises a series of Research Seminars in Language and Linguistics which takes place on Friday every fortnight.
 These are very informal meetings which give the opportunity to staff, students and guests to discuss their ongoing research.
+Among the many speakers that participated in the Research Seminars in the past, in 2009, the group had the honour of hosting Professor Noam Chomsky.
+Please find here the programme of this year's Research Seminars.
 Additionally the group hosts and takes part in regular meetings of linguists throughout Ireland, as part of the Irish Research Network in Formal Linguistics which was funded thanks to funding by the AHRC and the Irish Research Council for Humanities and Social Sciences.
-For information visit